AVINASH2012/GoogleMap/README.md

-# GoogleMap
+# MapDashboard

-Add all information required to get started with @splunk/google-map here.
+Add all information required to get started with @splunk/map-dashboard here.